 In this blog, we have listed 10 websites you can visit to download free phonics children’s books.

 We may want to start with a simple definition of phonics.
-Phonics is teaching reading by matching corresponding sounds to their letters and using that knowledge to then go on to read full words.
+Phonics is teaching reading by matching corresponding sounds (phonics sound) to their letters and using that knowledge to then go on to read full words.
+You might have heard of l blends or r blends, those are all part of phonics.

 Another word you might come across a lot is segment or segmenting.
 This means breaking up a word into its individual sounds or phonemes so that children or anyone who is learning to read can break up the word before putting all of the sounds together.

 The words phoneme and grapheme are often used together.
 A phoneme is the smallest unit of sound and a grapheme refers to the way we write that sound or the letter(s) that we associate with that sound.

 Phonic books can help in teaching someone phonics and also support individuals with dyslexia.
 We have put together a list of 10 websites you can visit to download free phonic books.

 Beginner phonic books with cool illustrations and great stories.

 No prior training or certification is required.
 This means that teachers can recruit volunteers from anywhere, and parents have the tools to make sure their children learn how to read.

 Each book can be read on-screen or printed on your colour printer.

 You can download decodable books and phonics lessons for pretty much any age and any level of reading.
 You can find books with l blends and other blends to support your teaching.

 Lessons include activities using manipulatives, such as letter cards, phonogram cards, workmats, decodable and high-frequency word cards, games, and worksheets that support instruction and practice with skills such as:

 - Phonemic awareness